Watchtower Protest is now Ballard Property Tax Protest. The same great, personalized service you expect.

 Travis County Texas property tax protest services

-Lower Your Travis County Property Taxes - No Upfront Fees
+Protest Your 2026 Travis County Property Taxes

 Deadline: May 15, 2026